Greg Smith (pitcher): Los Angeles Angels Of Anaheim

 On January 23, 2012, Smith signed a minor league contract with the Los Angeles Angels of Anaheim.
 Despite posting an 11–11 record and having better control throughout the season, Smith never got called up by the Angels.
 He became a free agent following the season on November 2.

 Philadelphia Phillies

 On December 11, 2012, the Toronto Blue Jays announced that Smith had been signed to a minor league contract.
 However, Smith never reported to the Buffalo Bisons, Toronto's Triple–A affiliate.

-On May 6, 2013, the Philadelphia Phillies announced that Smith signed to a minor league contract.
+On 6 May 2013, the Philadelphia Phillies announced that Smith signed to a minor league contract.
 He was later moved to the bullpen for the first time in his career.
 On July 26, Smith threw a season high 101 pitches en route to a win.
-He improved his record to 5–1 in for the Triple–A Lehigh Valley IronPigs.
+He improved his record to 5–1 in the Triple–A Lehigh Valley IronPigs.
 Smith won July Honors for the IronPigs, going 3–0 with a 1.06 ERA in 5 starts, improving his record to 7–2 for the affiliate.
 He finished the season 8–4 with a 3.31 ERA and 50 strikeouts in 23 games for the IronPigs.